 The ACC ADN program receives commendations from the Texas Board of Nursing for our graduates’ excellent pass rates on the NCLEX-RN licensure exam.

 - The ACC ADN program is accredited by the ACEN, Accreditation Commission for Education in Nursing, 3343 Peachtree Road NE, Suite 850 | Atlanta, Georgia 30326 | P. (404) 975-5000 | F. (404) 975-5020 | www.acenursing.org

 - Clinical affiliations are with community facilities as well as with hospitals in the world-famous Texas Medical Center in Houston.

 - Graduates report that they start their careers as a Registered Nurse earning $50,000 or more.

 - The next 2-YEAR ADN PROGRAM that you can apply to begins August 2016.
-The application period will be 7/7/2015 through 8/4/2015.
+The application period is 3-7-2016 through 4-1-2016.
 For details, click on "2-year ADN" under APPLICATION INSTRUCTIONS on the right side of this screen.

 - The next LVN-RN TRANSITION PROGRAM that you can apply to starts June 2016.
 The application period will be Spring 2016 (exact dates & deadline to be announced later).
 For details, click on "1-year LVN-RN Transition" under APPLICATION INSTRUCTIONS on the right side of this screen.

 Checking Your Nursing Application Status